MR Spectroscopy with LCModel#

 This step uses the bin2raw

-utility to convert the Varian fid file and its associated procpar file into a .RAW
+utility provided by LCModel to convert a Varian-format FID dataset and its associated procpar file into a .RAW

 In addition to the .RAW